 The Path Forward: A Strategic Approach to Sourcing for Australia’s Solar Future

 Developing a thriving solar manufacturing sector in Australia requires a strategic, clear-eyed approach to component sourcing.
-It involves carefully balancing the pressure of cost-effectiveness with the critical need for supply chain security and resilience.
-There is no one-size-fits-all answer; the optimal strategy will depend on the specific components, your operational scale, and your enterprise’s appetite for risk.
+This involves carefully balancing the pressure of cost-effectiveness with the critical need for supply chain security and resilience.
+There is no single right answer; the optimal strategy will depend on the specific components, your operational scale, and your enterprise’s appetite for risk.

 Manufacturers, government bodies, and investors must collaborate to address the current gaps in the Australian solar value chain.
 This means supporting R&D, investing in necessary infrastructure, and creating policy settings that encourage both local production and diversified international sourcing.